 Many cancers are treatable and patients go on to live cancer-free for the rest of their lives.
-Your decision to have chemotherapy or other treatments should be based on sound knowledge of your cancer, the cancer stage at your diagnosis, the recommended therapy and side effects, and your prognosis - with or without chemotherapy.
+Your decision to have chemotherapy or other treatments should be based on sound knowledge of your cancer, the cancer stage at your diagnosis (in other words, how far it has advanced), the recommended therapy and side effects, and your prognosis - with or without chemotherapy.

 Chemotherapy Has a Bad Rap.
 Are the Side Effects Controllable?

 Side effects of chemotherapy are usually due to the drugs effect on the healthy cells.

-However, years of research has allowed health care professionals to know how to help you cope with the side effects of chemotherapy.
-There are treatments your doctor can use to reduce many of the side effects.
+However, years of research have allowed health care professionals to know how to help you cope with the side effects of chemotherapy.
+Plus, there are treatments your doctor can use to reduce many of the side effects.

 Does Everyone Lose Their Hair With Chemotherapy?

-There is some good news - not all cancer drugs lead to hair loss.
-For those that do, it may range from thinning to complete baldness and will affect all areas of the body with hair.
-The other good news, hair loss due to chemo is not permanent.
+But there is some good news - not all cancer drugs lead to hair loss.
+For those that do, it may range from mild hair thinning to complete baldness and may not affect all areas of the body with hair.
+The other good news: hair loss due to chemo is not permanent.

 How Can You Avoid Chemotherapy-Induced Nausea and Vomiting?